 In this study (Venkataramani, Green, & Schleicher, 2010), leaders who had higher quality ties with their bosses and were more likely to be sought out by their peers for organization-related advice, reaped many benefits in their ties with their employees.
 That is, their members (their subordinates and others they influenced) perceived them as having greater status in the organization.

 Additionally, the above mentioned member perception of status was positively related to the leader-member exchange (LMX).
 That is, the exchange relationship was more trusting, respectful, and mutually obligatory when the perception of leader status was greater.

-On the flip side, what about the leaders who had less network connections (not as sought out for advice by peers; had weaker ties to their bosses)?
-Well, they were perceived as having less status and their exchange relationships with their employees were weaker as well (there was less trust, respect or obligation in the relationship).
+On the other hand, what about the leaders who had fewer network connections, that is, those not as sought out for advice by peers and those with weaker ties to their bosses?
+These leaders were perceived as having less status and their exchange relationships with their employees were weaker as well: there was less trust, respect, or obligation in the relationship.

-The researchers of this study suggest that organizations need to support informal networking between leaders, their peers and their bosses to strengthen perceptions of leader status among their members.
-Their leaders and the organization as a whole would reap the benefits of greater ties (stronger leader-member exchange).
+The researchers of this study suggest that organizations need to support informal networking between leaders, their peers, and their bosses to strengthen perceptions of leader status.
+Organizational leaders and the organization as a whole would reap the benefits of greater ties (stronger leader-member exchange).

 Venkataramani, V., Green, S. G., Schleicher, D. J. (2010).
 Well-connected leaders: The impact of leaders’ social network ties on LMX and members’ work attitudes.
 Journal of Applied Psychology, 95(6), 1071-1084.